Sakarya Viaduct

 The Sakarya Viaduct (Sakarya Viyadüğü) is a 2233 m long railway bridge carrying the Ankara-Istanbul high-speed railway across the Sakarya River and its adjacent plain approximately 15 km west of Polatlı, Turkey.
-The bridge is the third longest bridge in Turkey after the Osman Gazi Bridge and the Mount Bolu Viaducts as well as the longest railway bridge in the country.
+The bridge is the fourth longest bridge in Turkey after the Çanakkale 1915 Bridge and Osman Gazi Bridge and the Mount Bolu Viaducts as well as the longest railway bridge in the country.

 Construction of the viaduct was started in 2007 and completed in 13 months.
 The bridge entered revenue service on 13 March 2009, with the opening of the railway from Ankara to Eskişehir.